I’ve spent years testing community platforms as an instructional designer (since 2018, ever since I said goodbye 👋 to Facebook Groups).

 Mighty Networks uses two main organizing tools:

-- Collections: These are like folders that help keep your spaces organized.
-For example, you could group all your beginner courses in one collection and advanced courses in another.
+2. Collections: These work like folders to organize your spaces.
+For example, you could group beginner courses in one collection and advanced courses in another.

 🤔 Here’s what’s cool about Mighty Networks: you can have everything in one space – courses, events, and chat.
 Unlike Circle, where you need separate spaces for each thing, this makes it way easier to manage your content and keep things organized.